pyeventsourcing/eventsourcing-sqlalchemy/README.md

 Just call the application recorder's `transaction()` method and use the returned `Transaction` object as a context manager to obtain an SQLAlchemy `Session` object.
 You can `add()` your ORM objects to the session.
 Everything will commit atomically when the `Transaction` context manager exits.
+This effectively implements thread-scoped transactions.

 ```python
 with school.recorder.transaction() as session: